WebDevBernard/AWS-Lambda-Project/README.md

 ### How does it work?

 - CloudWatch schedules AWS Lambda to make a weekly fetch request to Raider.io API
-- AWS Lambda function repackages the Raider.io data with additional data to DynamoDB.
+- An AWS Lambda function repackages the Raider.io data with additional data to DynamoDB.
 - Front end retrieves data from a Lambda read function connected to an API Gateway

 ### Example of repackaged database file: